Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

-In the presence of degenerate wave vectors, the degeneracy between SDW and CDW orders is still tenable at the critical point, including the relations $U_c^{(c)}=U_c^{(s)}$ and $\xi^{(c)}(\bm{Q}_\alpha)=\xi^{(s)}(\bm{Q}_\alpha)$.
-The reason for this degeneracy is clear in the framework of RPA: the critical interaction $U_c^{(s)}$ or $U_c^{(c)}$ is determined by the condition that the denominator matrix in Eq.~\eqref{Renorm_SUS_spin} or Eq.~\eqref{Renorm_SUS_charge} begins to have zero eigenvalue at some $\bm{q}$.
-In the presence with degenerate wave vectors, this condition is first satisfied by the three degenerate momenta simultaneously, which means that the condition $U=U_c^{(c,s)}$ is also the condition that the formation of the CDW or SDW orders with any one of the three wave vectors can first gain energy.
+In the presence of degenerate wave vectors, the degeneracy between SDW and VDW orders is still tenable at the critical point, including the relations $U_c^{(v)}=U_c^{(s)}$ and $\xi^{(v)}(\bm{Q}_\alpha)=\xi^{(s)}(\bm{Q}_\alpha)$.
+The reason for this degeneracy is clear in the framework of RPA: the critical interaction $U_c^{(s)}$ or $U_c^{(v)}$ is determined by the condition that the denominator matrix in Eq.~\eqref{Renorm_SUS_spin} or Eq.~\eqref{Renorm_SUS_charge} begins to have zero eigenvalue at some $\bm{q}$.
+In the presence of degenerate wave vectors, this condition is first satisfied by the three degenerate momenta simultaneously, which means that the condition $U=U_c^{(v,s)}$ is also the condition that the formation of the VDW or SDW orders with any one of the three wave vectors can first gain energy.
 Therefore the above energy-based proof for the single-$\bm{Q}$ case also applies here.
-Going beyond the RPA, a more general proof based on the Ginsberg-Landau theory is provide in the Appendix \ref{Usccproof}.

-However, the degeneracy between the SDW and CDW orders is broken for a general $U>U_c^{(c)}=U_c^{(s)}$, wherein the interaction among the degenerate order-parameter components corresponding to the degenerate wave vectors energetically favors the SDW.
-The mixing of the three degenerate components of the CDW and SDW orders leads to the order-parameter fields given by Eq.~\eqref{HDW}.
-From the formula of $\hat{P}$ defined in Eq. \eqref{unitary_symmetry}, it's easily checked that for a CDW state formed by the mixing of three degenerate components with wave vectors $\bm{Q}_\alpha$, form factors $\xi(\bm{Q}_\alpha)$, and global amplitude $\Delta_{\alpha}$, described by
+However, the degeneracy between the SDW and VDW orders is broken for a general $U>U_c^{(v)}=U_c^{(s)}$, wherein the interaction among the degenerate order-parameter components corresponding to the degenerate wave vectors energetically favors the SDW.
+The mixing of the three degenerate components of the VDW and SDW orders leads to the order-parameter fields given by Eq.~\eqref{HDW}.
+From the formula of $\hat{P}$ defined in Eq. \eqref{unitary_symmetry}, {it is} easily checked that a VDW state formed by the mixing of three degenerate components with wave vectors $\bm{Q}_\alpha$, form factors $\xi(\bm{Q}_\alpha)$, and global amplitude $\Delta_{\alpha}$, is described by

 we have

 with